Ip Chun

 Ip Chun (born Ip Hok-chun; 10 July 1924), also known as Yip Chun or Yip Jun, is a Chinese martial artist and actor in the style of Wing Chun.
 He is the elder of two sons.
-Chun's father Ip Man was the Wing Chun teacher of Bruce Lee.
+Chun's father, Ip Man, was the Wing Chun teacher of Bruce Lee.

 Early life

-He was born Ip Hok-chun in Foshan, Guangdong on 10 July 1924 to police officer and martial artist Ip Man and his wife Cheung Wing-sing.
+He was born Ip Hok-chun in Foshan, Kwangtung (now Guangdong) on 10 July 1924 to police officer and martial artist Ip Man and his wife Cheung Wing-sing.

 In 1949, after the Communists established the People's Republic of China on the Chinese mainland, Ip's father left for Hong Kong and Ip, then 24, remained in Foshan to continue his studies in university.
-However, in 1962, due to the Cultural Revolution, Ip and his younger brother, Ip Ching, were forced to leave Foshan and move to Hong Kong to join their father.
+However, due to the Cultural Revolution, Ip and his younger brother, Ip Ching, were forced to leave Foshan and move to Hong Kong to join their father.

 Education

 Ip studied Chinese history, philosophy, poetry, traditional music, and Buddhism.
 In 1950, Ip had completed his studies and he chose teaching as a profession.
 In addition to teaching Chinese history, music and science, Ip also helped the Chinese Foshan Entertainment Department organise opera plays.
 During that time, he was awarded "The Person with the Most Potential in Chinese Art" award for his research in music.